ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Report Recipients

-A DMARC record can specify that reports should be sent to an intermediary operating on behalf of the Domain Owner.
+A DMARC Policy Record can specify that reports should be sent to an intermediary operating on behalf of the Domain Owner.
 This is done when the Domain Owner contracts with an entity to monitor mail streams for abuse and performance issues.
 Receipt by third parties